 Using this app, users can research accessibility at public spaces such as retail stores, restaurants, hotels, parks, theaters, and more, from any computer or mobile device.
 Users can also review places based on accessibility.

 The Arkansas Disability and Health Program collaborated with several community and educational groups across the state of Arkansas to film and survey accessible trails.
-The project was designed to help provide information on accessible recreational trails in Arkansas for individuals with mobility impairments who would like to participate in outdoor recreation.

 The Arkansas Freedom Fund exists to serve and support rehabilitative recreational outdoor activities that benefit our military, Veterans, wounded/disabled Veterans, and their families.

-We provide qualified individuals with funding for participation in EXERCISE-BASED RECOVERY PROGRAMS and the purchase of ADAPTABLE PRODUCTS.
+Provides qualified individuals with funding for participation in EXERCISE-BASED RECOVERY PROGRAMS and the purchase of ADAPTABLE PRODUCTS.
 These programs and products have been proven to greatly improve the physical and emotional well-being of the injured individual.

 The GRIT Freedom Chair is an all-terrain wheelchair built for every type of adventure.
 Developed by MIT engineers, this easy-to- push, lever-driven wheelchair comes armed with rugged mountain bike wheels, a big, sturdy front wheel that doesn’t get stuck, and optional trail handles, allowing you to choose your own custom journey.